75 Must Know Nautical Terms

 52. Monohull

-A monohull, as the name implies, is a boat that has only one hull.
+As the name implies, a monohull is a boat with only one hull.

 53. Mooring

 Mooring is “parking” a ship by attaching it to a permanent structure in a port.
-This is in contrast with anchoring which is performed when there are no permanent structures nearby for parking.
+This contrasts with anchoring, performed when no permanent structures are nearby for parking.

 54. Nautical mile